nshiab/simple-data-analysis/README.md

     .loadDataFromLocalFile({
         path: "../simple-data-analysis/data/employees.csv"
     })
-    // You can load json files as well
+    // You can load TSV and JSON files as well .summarize({
-    .summarize({
         keyValue: "Salary",
         keyCategory: "Job",